 Why would a bank choose to accept a short sale?

-Because foreclosures are very expensive.
+Because foreclosures are very expensive (they usually cost the lender about $20,000, plus often times the lender has to make repairs on the home prior to resale).
 The lender can save potentially hundreds of thousands of dollars in legal fees, maintenance fees, property taxes and upkeep.

 Can I get money for short selling my home?